Sleek, customizable design

 Heart rate sensor can be laggy

-Update: July 10, 2020: We have updated our Fitbit Charge 4 review with new software update details and more.
-Read on for more info.
+Update: September 21, 2020: We have updated our Fitbit Charge 4 review with new discounts on Amazon.
+Read below for the details!

 The world of wearables might be dominated by smartwatches, but a few companies are still championing the fitness tracker form factor.
 Fitness trackers are Fitbit’s bread and butter, so it’s a big deal when the company launches a new one.